ingoweiss/manyworlds/README.md

 ### File Size

-Manyworlds feature files are significantly shorter than the conventional output feature files, which is another reason I why find them easier to maintain.
+Manyworlds feature files are significantly shorter than conventional feature files, which is another reason I why find them easier to maintain.
 The exact factor is a function mostly of the depth of the scenario hierarchy.
 A factor of around 3 is not uncommon.

 ### Organizational Scenarios

 Scenarios without assertions are considered "organizational" and are used to group child scenarios only.
-In output feature files, organizationasl scenarios will not appear as their own scenarios, but their names are used as a "breadcrumb" in the names of their child scenarios.
+In output feature files, organizationasl scenarios will not appear as their own scenarios.
+Instead, their names are used to prefix the names of their child scenarios.
 The "Bulk Operations" scenario in the above example is organizational.

 ### Comments

-You can add inline comments to just about anything in Manyworlds feature files: Steps, scenarios and even data table rows!
-This is in contrast to the [Gherkin specification](https://cucumber.io/docs/gherkin/reference) which only allows comments on separate lines.
-Comments are stripped in Manyworlds output files so they validate as Gherkin.
+While I was at it, I thought I'd fix one of my pet peeves about Gherkin - comments.
+The [Gherkin specification](https://cucumber.io/docs/gherkin/reference) allows comments on separate lines only.
+In Manyworlds files, you can add inline comments to just about anything: Steps, scenarios and even data table rows!

 ### Using the Feature Class Directly